 “The target area is only two meters wide.
 It’s a small thermal exhaust port, right below the main port.
 The shaft leads directly to the reactor system.
 A precise hit will start a chain reaction which should destroy the station.
 Only a precise hit will set off a chain reaction.
 The shaft is ray-shielded, so you’ll have to use proton torpedoes.”- General Dodonna, a good guy in Star Wars

 “May PCI Compliance Be With You”

-If you are a Star Wars fan, you already know exactly what General Dodonna was talking about.
+If you are a Star Wars fan, you know the meaning of today’s date (May the 4th).
+You also already know exactly what General Dodonna was talking about.
 And you also know what price the Bothans paid for him to come by that information.